TNTurnerLab/ACES/README.md

  A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
 In Bioinformatics, 2014, open access.

-** DISCLAIMER: I am not the orginal creater of the msa_to_gfa program found in this repository.
-I have a slightly modified version of an existing workflow from the github: https://github.com/fawaz-dabbaghieh/msa_to_gfa.
+** DISCLAIMER: I am not the original creator of the msa_to_gfa program found in this repository.
+I have a slightly modified version of an existing workflow from the GitHub: https://github.com/fawaz-dabbaghieh/msa_to_gfa.